 1. Transactions with Persons or Entities Covered by this Policy

 Transacting business can create conflicts.
-Examples include hiring a company that is owned by a relative; entering into a partnership with a company that you own or control or your relatives own or control; or giving business to a close personal friend.
-If money flows between Winrock and the conflicted entity or person, that creates the conflict.
+Examples include hiring a company that is owned by a relative; entering into a partnership with a company that you own or control or your families own, control or have interest in; or giving business including purchases to a close personal friend.
+If money or anything of value is exchanged between Winrock and the conflicted entity or person, that creates the conflict.

-A common transactional conflict arises during a procurement, for example, when a Winrock employee’s procurement decisions are influenced by personal interests.
-This may include:
+A common transactional conflict arises during a procurement.
+For example, when a Winrock employee’s procurement decisions are influenced by personal interests.
+This may include any of these situations:

-A common transactional conflict arises during a subaward, for example, when a Winrock employee’s subaward decisions are influenced by personal interests.
-This may include:
+A common transactional conflict arises during a subaward, for example, when a Winrock employee’s subaward decisions are influenced by personal interests or a personal stake in the outcome of the procurement.
+This may include any of these stituations:

-Such hiring may be a conflict and is addressed separately in the policy by this name in the Code.
+Such hiring may be a conflict and is addressed separately in the policy by this name in the Code of Conduct.

 4. Board Service or Other Civic Activities